Thomas Earle (slave trader): Slave trader

 Butterworth described one event whereby the captain of the Hudibras was met by an African vessel containing a single cannon and 12–14 African men armed with guns and swords.
 The leader of this ship offered to sail up the river and capture people who he would then sell to the captain.
 Butterworth described the practice of using "Pawns"; an African slave trader would take payment in advance of delivering captives, but leave a relative of theirs on board.
 If the slave trader did not return, then their relative would be enslaved.

 Thomas Earle had his slave-ship Annabella confiscated by the British Crown in 1804.
 Britain was at war, but the captain of Annabella, John McClure, bought 140 male and 63 female enslaved people from the Governor of Elmina, which was controlled by the Dutch, an enemy state.
 Annabella was seized by Edward Stirling Dickson, Captain of HMS Inconstant.
 Captain Dickson had orders to sail the African coast and capture enemy vessels, when he received news that Annabella was moored off Elmina he set sail to investigate and discovered that McClure had bought the enslaved people from the enemy.
 It is likely that McClure had orders from Earle to behave in this illegal way.
 Earle's insurers Lloyd's of London listed the ship as confiscated "for illicit trade".
 McClure protested his innocence to no avail.
 Shortly after this Earle exited the slave trade, around 3 years before it was officially abolished with the Slave Trade Act 1807.
 It is likely that the incident with Annabella was a factor in Earle's decision to leave the trade.

 Mayor of Liverpool

 Earle was Mayor of Liverpool in 1787–1788.
 In 1787, 37 of the 41 members of the Liverpool council were slavers, as were all 20 mayors from this year until abolition in 1807.

 Personal life

-Earle married his first cousin Mary Earle and they had seven children.
+Earle married his first cousin Mary Earle and they had seven children, including the railway investor Hardman Earle.

 Earle's wider family were also slave traders.
 Thomas's father, grandfather, brother and other relatives were all slavers.